 When crawfish season comes around our students celebrate with Crawfest: a two stage, 10-band outdoor music festival that provides 18,000 pounds of crawfish for our students.

-Some of our most anticipated events happen in May as we send off our seniors.
-Wave Goodbye is a chance for our graduates and their families to enjoy live music and food on the academic quad and recount some of their fondest memories of Tulane.
-And our Commencement ceremony is unlike any other with New Orleans traditions intermingled with traditional academic pomp and circumstance.
+One of our most anticipated events happens in May as we send off our seniors.
+The Unified Commencement ceremony is unlike any other with New Orleans traditions intermingled with traditional academic pomp and circumstance.

 These traditions can only be found in New Orleans and our students have an opportunity to interact with this one-of-a-kind culture.